Napa Main Library

 Black & white copying and printing?
 Yes, $0.10 per page

 Mobile printing?
-Yes, see more information
+Yes, see the Mobile Printing page.

 Scanner?
 Yes, no charge